OscarHuangWind/DRL-Transformer-SimtoReal-Navigation/README.md

 # Goal-guided Transformer-enabled Reinforcement Learning for Efficient Autonomous Navigation
-:dizzy: A goal-driven mapless end-to-end autonomous navigation of automated grounded vehicle (AGV) through Transformer-enabled deep reinforcement learning (DRL) algorithm.
+:dizzy: **A goal-driven mapless end-to-end autonomous navigation of automated grounded vehicle (AGV) through Transformer-enabled deep reinforcement learning (DRL) algorithm.**

-:blue_car: A car-like mobile robot learns to autonomously navigate to a random goal position only through raw RGB images from one fisheye camera and goal information in polar coordination system.
+:blue_car: A **car-like mobile robot learns to autonomously navigate to a random goal position only through raw RGB images from one Fisheye camera and goal information in polar coordination system.**

 :wrench: Realized in ROS Gazebo simulator with Ubuntu 20.04, ROS noetic, and Pytorch.